 forget to install smoke and carbon monoxide detectors throughout your home

-A great ventilation system should help maintain a healthy home, but it will not help in emergency situations.
+A great ventilation system helps maintain a Healthy Home, but it will not help in every emergency situation.
 Take every precaution.

 open windows and use a fan to add extra ventilation

-Whenever painting, gluing or using excess amounts of cleaning supplies you are releasing Volatile Organic Compounds (VOCs) in the air.
-Make sure your home's air is properly ventilated to keep VOCs manageable.
+Whenever you're painting, gluing, or using non-eco-friendly cleaning supplies you are releasing volatile organic compounds (VOCs) in the air.
+Properly ventilate to keep VOCs manageable.

 “ ...the proper design, operation and maintenance of the ventilation system is essential in providing indoor air that is free of harmful concentrations of pollutants."